sachinraina112/movie-dashboard-keyword/README.md

 ## Installing

-On a MacOS/linux system, installation is easy.
+* On a MacOS/linux system/Windows, installation is easy.
 Open a terminal, and go into the directory with the flask app files.
+* Add following line `app.run(host='0.0.0.0', port=3001, debug=True)` to file moviedashboard.py.
-Run `python worldbank.py` in the terminal.
+* Run `python moviedashboard.py` in the terminal.